 CAM Reconciliation Statement Explained

-We’ve broken down the statement into seven parts.
-Lets dig down into each one and explain the meaning behind it.
+We’ve broken down the CAM reconciliation statement into seven parts.
+Let’s dig deeper into each one and explain the meaning behind it.

 1. Tenant Information

 The tenant information section contains the Landlord and Tenant Names.
-The section also contains information of the total property size and tenant’s space size.
-Tenant’s pro-rata share is what drives most of the calculations on the CAM Reconciliation Statement.
+The section also contains information about the total property size and tenant’s space size.
+The Tenant’s pro-rata share is what drives most of the calculations on the CAM Reconciliation Statement.

 2. Annual Property Expenses

 This section represents the actual property expenses for the selected calendar year.
 The expenses are grouped by category in the CAM reconciliation statement.
-In addition, they are separated by three main groups which are Common Area Maintenance or CAM, Real Estate Taxes and Insurance.
+In addition, they are separated by three main groups which are Common Area Maintenance or CAM, Real Estate Taxes, and Insurance.

 3. Tenant Dues/Escrow

-The tenant dues/escrow section displays what the Tenant’s annual share of CAM, Taxes and Insurance are based on Tenant’s pro-rata share as well as the actual expenses.
-The calculations in this section takes into account Tenant’s pro-rata share as well as the properties annual expenses.
-This section also groups by CAM, Real Estate Taxes and Insurance.
+The tenant dues/escrow section displays what the Tenant’s annual share of CAM, Property Taxes and Insurance are based on Tenant’s pro-rata share as well as the actual expenses.
+The calculations in this section take into account Tenant’s pro-rata share as well as the properties annual expenses.
+This section also groups by CAM, real estate taxes, and insurance.

 The deductions column on the Annual Property Expenses section displays any specific deductions the tenant has under their Lease.
-Certain Commercial Real Estate Lease provide for caps, limits or exclusions on certain categories.
-Its not uncommon for a Tenant to exclude Management Fees or limit Repairs or Capital Improvements.
+Certain Commercial Real Estate leases provide for caps, limits or exclusions on certain categories.
+It’s not uncommon for a Tenant to exclude management fees or limit repairs or capital improvements.
 These exclusions and limits are defined in the lease and can be set up in UnitConnect under the Rent Details page.
 The total property expenses are then adjusted while taking all deductions for the tenant into consideration.

-In the CAM reconciliation example statement, there is a Tenant escrow column in the Tenant Escrow/Dues section of the report shows how much the Landlord or Manager has collected from Tenant for the given calendar year.
-Based on majority of the Leases, many tenants pay an estimated amount of CAM, Tax and Insurance monthly on top of their Base Rent.
+In the CAM reconciliation example statement, there is a Tenant escrow column in the Tenant Escrow/Dues section.
+It shows how much the Landlord or Manager has collected from Tenant for the given calendar year.
+Based on majority of the leases, many tenants pay an estimated amount of CAM fees, Tax and Insurance monthly on top of their base rent.
 The amount collected during the year is considered an escrow.
 The escrow amounts are also summarized based on the group.

-The Tenant balance is a simple calculation of what the tenant owes minus what the tenant has in escrow.
+The Tenant balance is a simple calculation of what the tenant owes minus what the Tenant has in escrow.
 The balances are summarized by group in the CAM reconciliation statement.

 7. Tenant Share